KevinBian107/ensemble-imbalanced-data/README.md

 Some numerical columns of `sugar`,`sodium`,`calories`,`total_fat` that have being standerlized using `RobustScaler`.
 They are suitable for predictive task because from previously EDA it seems like that these numerical columns are some what correlated with the `rating` column.

 ### TFIDF Analysis
-We have also added two TF-IDF that have been one hot encoded from the `description` and `name` catagorical columns since we think that texts do represent ones' preferences towards certain recipe.
+We have also added two TF-IDF that have been one hot encoded from the `description` and `name` catagorical columns since we think that texts may be correlated to users' preferences towards certain recipe (description of certain recipe grabs user's attention).
 - In particular, the naive approach is to use the highest TF-IDF for each of the words are extracted for each of the sentence using argmax, representing the most important words in a sentence (we are using argmax here is for considering the complexity of this model, later implementations can utilzie more words that have high TF-IDF).
 - We then construct a pool of highest TF-IDF words in the **low** `rating` dataset, which was originally defined as `rating` lower than or equal to 3 and it is stored as a boolean indicator in the `is_low` column.
 - Finally, we want to see whether or not the current sentence's highest TF-IDF word is in such pool of words.